-114. Creation of the conditions for citizens' full enjoyment of the right to health care is the primary aim of government health policy.
+112. Creation of the conditions for citizens' full enjoyment of the right to health care is the primary aim of government health policy.
 Belarusian citizens are guaranteed the right to free medical assistance in State health-care institutions on the basis of the minimum State social standards for health care.

-115. In order to attain the United Nations Millennium Development Goals, the Belarusian Government is financing a number of programmes to maintain and improve public health and to develop health care:
+113. In order to attain the United Nations Millennium Development Goals and Sustainable Development Goals, the Belarusian Government is financing a number of programmes to maintain and improve public health and to develop health care:

-- A national demographic security programme for 2011-2015; - A government programme to prevent HIV infection for 2011-2015; - A government cardiology programme for 2011-2015; - A comprehensive government programme for the prevention, diagnosis and treatment of oncological diseases for 2011-2014; - A government tuberculosis programme for 2010-2014; - A subprogramme to improve health and the quality of medical services under the socioeconomic development programme for 2011-2015; - A subprogramme to prevent disability and rehabilitate disabled persons under the comprehensive programme for the development of social services for 2011-2015.
+- A national demographic security programme for 2011-2015; - A government programme to prevent HIV infection for 2011-2015; - A government cardiology programme for 2011-2015; - A government programme of national action for the prevention and alleviation of drunkenness and alcoholism for 2011-2015; - A subprogramme on improving health and the quality of medical services under the socioeconomic development programme for 2011-2015; - A subprogramme on preventing disability and rehabilitating persons with disabilities under the comprehensive programme for the development of social services for 2011-2015.

-116. Targeted efforts are under way in Belarus to achieve and maintain high levels of immunization coverage under the national immunization schedule.
+114. Targeted efforts are under way in Belarus to achieve and maintain high levels of immunization coverage under the national immunization schedule.

-117. In 2010, immunization coverage among children was more than 98 per cent, and among persons over 18 more than 97 per cent, which exceeds the 95 per cent level recommended by the World Health Organization (WHO).
+115. In 2014, immunization coverage among children was more than 98 per cent, and among persons over the age of 18 years, it was more than 99 per cent, which exceeds the 95 per cent level recommended by the World Health Organization (WHO).

-118. The maternal mortality rate has fallen to 1 per 100,000 live births.
+116. The maternal mortality rate has fallen to 1 per 100,000 live births.

-119. In 2010, Belarus was ranked thirty-third out of 160 countries and first among the CIS countries in an index compiled by Save the Children of the best places for a child to be born.
+117. In 2014, Belarus was ranked twenty-fifth out of 179 countries and first among the CIS countries in an index compiled by Save the Children of the best places for a child to be born.

-120. Belarus is one of the top 10 countries in the world in terms of the survival rate of children with onco-haematological diseases.
+118. Belarus is one of the top 10 countries in the world in terms of the survival rate of children with onco-haematological diseases.

-121. Over the past five to seven years, the results of laboratory testing have revealed a steady improvement in the quality of drinking water in terms of sanitary and chemical standards, and special tests have shown that the microbiological content of drinking water has stabilized at less than 1 per cent.
+119. There has been a steady improvement in the quality of drinking water in terms of sanitary and chemical standards, and special tests have shown that the microbiological content of drinking water has stabilized at less than 1 per cent.

-122. As at 1 January 2011, 11,759 HIV-positive persons were registered in Belarus, a prevalence of 100.4 per 100,000 population.
-Young people aged 15-19 accounted for 24.5 per cent of HIV-positive persons in 1996, a figure which fell to 2.1 per cent in 2010.
+120. As at 1 January 2015, 17,522 HIV-positive persons were registered in Belarus, a prevalence of 100.4 per 100,000 population.
+Young people aged 15-19 accounted for 24.5 per cent of HIV-positive persons in 1996, a figure which fell to 0.7 per cent in 2014.
 The principles of confidentiality and respect for human rights and freedoms are observed when providing medical assistance to persons living with HIV.

-123. According to data in the UNAIDS 2010 review of the situation of HIV/AIDS around the world, Belarus outperforms all the CIS countries and several Western and Central European countries on a number of major indicators related to combating HIV/AIDS.
+121. According to data in the 2010 review by the Joint United Nations Programme on HIV/AIDS (UNAIDS) of the situation of HIV/AIDS around the world, Belarus outperforms all the CIS countries and several Western and Central European countries on a number of major indicators related to combating HIV/AIDS.